How to Buy Victoria Peak Tram Tickets for Hong Kong

 Disclaimer: This article contains affiliate links.
 If you book after clicking on one of these links then we may receive a small commission at no extra cost to you.

-Here is a quick summary of the key links to book Victoria Peak tram tickets through Klook, Get Your Guide and Viator.
-The key advantage of booking Fast Track Combo tickets through Klook and Get Your Guide is that you save yourself a lot of time by avoiding lengthy queues.
+Here is a quick summary of how to book Victoria Peak tram tickets online through Klook, KKDay, Get Your Guide and Viator.
+The key advantage of booking skip the queue tickets through online providers is that you save time by avoiding lengthy queues.
 The various ticket types below can also help save you money compared to booking directly.

 What to do at Victoria Peak

 The main attraction at the Peak is the incredible view over Hong Kong and Victoria Harbour.
-However, there are also many other experiences that can be enjoyed at Victoria Peak including:
+However, many other experiences which can be enjoyed at Victoria Peak, including:

 • The Peak Tower which is a 7-floor shopping complex containing the upper Peak Tram terminus as well as Sky Terrace 428.